chatox/data-mining-course/upf/upf-online-exams.md

 ### Please have with you

-Your ID card.
+* Your ID card.

-Your laptop for answering the Google Form.
+* Your laptop for answering the Google Form.

-Your mobile for remote proctoring using Google Meet.
+* Your mobile for remote proctoring using Google Meet.
+* A calculator, which we may use in some exams.
+* A few sheets (~10) of white paper with nothing written or drawn on it.

-Blank paper and a pen, ideally a black or dark pen that marks well.
+* A pen, ideally black or of a dark color that marks well.

 ### Plug your devices and position your mobile